amgarrett09/UnnamedDungeonCrawler/README.md

-To run the game with assets you will also needs assets stored in a directory in the main project folder called `assets`.
+To run the game with assets you will also needs assets stored in a directory in the main project folder called `resources`.

 ## License